-To figure your EIC, use the instructions for Form 1040, lines 66a and 66b.
+To figure your EIC, use the instructions for Form 1040, line 17a.
 Complete all applicable steps plus Worksheet B. If you are required to file Schedule SE, remember to enter one-half of your self-employment tax in Part 1, line 1d, of Worksheet B.

 You do not need to complete line 32 if line 7 is more than the total of lines 28 and 30.

-In most cases, if you have a business loss and amounts invested in the business for which you are not at risk, you must complete Form 6198 to figure your allowable loss.
+In most cases, if you have a business loss and amounts invested in the business for which you are not at risk, you must complete Form 6198 to apply a limitation that may reduce your loss.
 The at-risk rules generally limit the amount of loss (including loss on the disposition of assets) you can claim to the amount you could actually lose in the business.

 Check box 32b if you have amounts invested in this business for which you are not at risk, such as the following.

 Nonrecourse loans used to finance the business, to acquire property used in the business, or to acquire the business that are not secured by your own property (other than property used in the business).
 However, there is an exception for certain nonrecourse financing borrowed by you in connection with holding real property.

 Cash, property, or borrowed amounts used in the business (or contributed to the business, or used to acquire the business) that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability).